 What Are You Doing There?

-Send notes to others about your adventures telling them why you’ve decided to visit someplace or what you’ve done while you’re there.
+Send notes to others about your adventures telling them why you’ve decided to visit that place or what you’ve done while you’re there.
 Mention what brought you to your destination and how you got there.
-If you’re writing from home, talk about a brief instance that occurred that made you reflect on your roots and how they relate to where you are now.
+And most importantly who with!

 Send recipes and share local cuisine establishments.
-Add notes about your favorite dishes and which restaurants serve them.
-If you’re traveling, what are the local dishes that are served and what’s noteworthy about them?
+Add notes about your favorite dishes and which restaurants served them to you.
+If you’re traveling, what are the local dishes that are served and what’s the best thing about them?
 Take note of foreign condiments and table manners.

 Create funny quizzes and games with your friends that include trivia or even mathematical equations.
 Give them a time frame with which they have to respond.
 Don’t forget the answers to your questions!